Kenji Tochio

 Kenji Tochio (橡尾 健次, Tochio Kenji) is a former Japanese football player.
-He played for Japan national team.
+He played for the Japan national team.

 Club career

 Tochio was born on May 26, 1941.
-After graduating from high school, he joined Furukawa Electric.
-In 1965, Furukawa Electric joined new league Japan Soccer League.
+After graduating from high school, he joined Furukawa Electric SC.
+In 1965, Furukawa Electric joined the new Japan Soccer League.
 He retired in 1970.
 He played 61 games and scored 1 goal in the league.

 National team career

 On May 28, 1961, he debuted for Japan national team against Malaya.
 He played 2 games for Japan in 1961.